sameer302/Supporting_Codes/Github.md

 ## always do git pull if you are using a repo on different devices.

-# made a local repo and now you want to push it on github
+# Made a local repo and now you want to push it on github

 ## how to initialize a git repo